Eating Better, But Feeling Worse?

 Do light yoga or stretching (especially twisting poses)

-Take quality supplements to support your detoxification cycle, like milk thistle, alfalfa and probiotics.
-(Here’s my favorite)
+Take quality supplements to support your detoxification cycle, like milk thistle, alfalfa, and probiotics.
+(Here’s my go-to kit that contains all three.)

 Realize that these symptoms are an indication of your body becoming younger and healthier every day.
 And remember, these reactions do not happen to everyone, just those who need nutrients the most.